As an Amazon Associate, I earn from qualifying purchases.

 What is the Best Vinegar for Cucumber and Onion Salad?

 I use plain ol’ white vinegar but have also had great success with apple cider vinegar.
 Rice vinegar is also pretty dang delicious.
-In my experience, red wine vinegar and flavored vinegar are not ideal.
+In my experience, red wine vinegar and flavored vinegars are not ideal.

 process shots for cucumber and onion salad